data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

    May be added in the future (does have support in the Arrow C Data Interface)._
 3. Extension dtypes do not need to be supported.
    _Rationale: same as (2)_
+4. "virtual columns", i.e. columns for which the data is not yet in memory because it uses lazy evaluation, are not supported other than through letting the producer materialize the data in memory when the consumer calls `__dataframe__`.
+   _Rationale: the full dataframe API will support this use case by "programming to an interface"; this data interchange protocol is fundamentally built around describing data in memory_.

 ## Frequently asked questions